foundations-fall-2016/session2/README.md

-#FOUNDATIONS Session Two
+# FOUNDATIONS Session Two

-##Server Accounts
+## Server Accounts

-Username is the first seven letters of your last name + first letter of first name
+Your username is the first seven letters of your last name + the first letter of first name. e.g devereld

-Password is first initial, last initial, 123890

-e.g. devereld // dd123890

-Hostname is oit2.scps.nyu.edu
+(If your name is less than 7 characters your username is your last name plus the first letter of your first name.)

 Test to see if your account is active by entering this URL into a new browser tab (use your username after the tilde):

 http://oit2.scps.nyu.edu/~******/

-Try using an FTP client.
+Your password is your first initial plus your last initial plus 123890. e.g. dd123890

+The computer name is oit2.scps.nyu.edu

+You can upload and download files using SFTP (sercure file transfer protocol).
+Recommended free SFTP clients include [Cyberduck](https://cyberduck.io) and [Filezilla](https://filezilla-project.org)

 ##Sushi Review and Cleanup